rainaldisatria/faith/README.md

 (A work-in-progress screenshoot)

-## Brought To You By: Samaldi Tech
+## Brought to you by: Samaldi Tech

 Please welcome its members:
 - Aldi (my friend)